Colorado (CHSAA) high school football 2024 brackets, matchups, game times

-The 2024 Colorado (CHSAA) high school football state championship tournaments continue this week, and High School on SI has brackets for every classification.
+The 2024 Colorado (CHSAA) high school football state championship tournaments continue this week, and High School on SI has matchups and game times for every classification.

 >>Colorado high school football brackets<<